 LevelDB and Log Structured Merge Trees

-When the InfluxDB project began, we picked LevelDB as the storage engine because we had used it for time series data storage in the product that was the precursor to InfluxDB.
-We knew that it had great properties for write throughput and everything seemed to “just work”.
+Two years ago when we started InfluxDB, we picked LevelDB as the storage engine because it was what we used for time series data storage for the product that was the precursor to InfluxDB.
+We knew that it had great properties for write throughput and everything seemed to just work.

 The two biggest advantages that LevelDB had for us were high write throughput and built in compression.
 However, as we learned more about what people needed with time series data, we encountered a few insurmountable challenges.

 The first problem we had was that LevelDB doesn’t support hot backups.
 If you want to do a safe backup of the database, you have to close it and then copy it.
-The LevelDB variants RocksDB and HyperLevelDB fix this problem, but there was another more pressing problem that we didn’t think they could solve.
+The LevelDB variants RocksDB and HyperLevelDB fix this problem so we could have moved to them, but there was another problem that was more pressing that we didn’t think could be solved with either of them.

-Our users needed a way to automatically manage data retention.
-That meant we needed deletes on a very large scale.
-In LSM Trees, a delete is as expensive, if not more so, than a write.
-A delete writes a new record known as a tombstone.
-After that queries merge the result set with any tombstones to purge the deleted data from the query return.
-Later, a compaction runs that removes the tombstone record and the underlying deleted record in the SSTable file.
+We needed to give our users a way to automatically manage the data retention of their time series data.
+That meant that we’d have to do very large scale deletes.
+In LSM Trees a delete is as expensive, if not more so, than a write.
+A delete will write a new record known as a tombstone.
+After that queries will merge the result set with any tombstones to clear out the deletes.
+Later, a compaction will run that will remove the tombstone and the underlying record from the SSTable file.

 To get around doing deletes, we split data across what we call shards, which are contiguous blocks of time.
-Shards would typically hold either one day or seven days worth of data.
+Shards would typically hold either a day or 7 days worth of data.
 Each shard mapped to an underlying LevelDB.
 This meant that we could drop an entire day of data by just closing out the database and removing the underlying files.

 Users of RocksDB may at this point bring up a feature called ColumnFamilies.
 When putting time series data into Rocks, it’s common to split blocks of time into column families and then drop those when their time is up.
-It’s the same general idea: create a separate area where you can just drop files instead of updating indexes when you delete a large block of data.
+It’s the same general idea that you create a separate area where you can just drop files instead of updating any indexes when you delete a large block of old data.
 Dropping a column family is a very efficient operation.
 However, column families are a fairly new feature and we had another use case for shards.

 Organizing data into shards meant that it could be moved within a cluster without having to examine billions of keys.
-At the time of this writing, it was not possible to move a column family in one RocksDB to another.
-Old shards are typically cold for writes so moving them around would be cheap and easy.
-We would have the added benefit of having a spot in the keyspace that is cold for writes so it would be easier to do consistency checks later.
+At the time of this writing I don’t think it’s possible to move a column family in one RocksDB to another.
+Old shards are typically cold for writes so moving them around would be cheap and easy and we’d have the added benefit of having a spot in the keyspace that is cold for writes so it would be easier to do consistency checks later.

-The organization of data into shards worked great for a while, until a large amount of data went into InfluxDB.
+The organization of data into shards worked great for a little while until a large amount of data went into InfluxDB.
+For our users that had 6 months or a year of data in large databases, they would run out of file handles.
 LevelDB splits the data out over many small files.
 Having dozens or hundreds of these databases open in a single process ended up creating a big problem.
-Users that had six months or a year of data would run out of file handles.
-It’s not something we found with the majority of users, but anyone pushing the database to its limits would hit this problem and we had no fix for it.
+It’s not something we found with a large number of users, but for anyone that was stressing the database to its limits, they were hitting this problem and we had no fix for it.
 There were simply too many file handles open.

 BoltDB and mmap B+Trees

 After struggling with LevelDB and its variants for a year we decided to move over to BoltDB, a pure Golang database heavily inspired by LMDB, a mmap B+Tree database written in C. It has the same API semantics as LevelDB: a key value store where the keyspace is ordered.
-Many of our users were surprised.
-Our own posted tests of the LevelDB variants vs. LMDB (a mmap B+Tree) showed RocksDB as the best performer.
+Many of our users were surprised about this move after we posted some early testing results of the LevelDB variants vs. LMDB (a mmap B+Tree) that showed RocksDB as the best performer.

 However, there were other considerations that went into this decision outside of the pure write performance.
 At this point our most important goal was to get to something stable that could be run in production and backed up.
-BoltDB also had the advantage of being written in pure Go, which simplified our build chain immensely and made it easy to build for other OSes and platforms.
+BoltDB also had the advantage of being written in pure Go, which simplified our build chain immensely and made it easy to build for other OSes and platforms like Windows and ARM.

 The biggest win for us was that BoltDB used a single file as the database.
 At this point our most common source of bug reports were from people running out of file handles.
-Bolt solved the hot backup problem and the file limit problems all at the same time.
+Bolt solved the hot backup problem, made it easy to move a shard from one server to another, and the file limit problems all at the same time.